 When planting horseradish in pots, choose a pot that has drainage holes and is deep enough to encourage root growth (24-36 inches deep).
 Although horseradish is cold hardy, plant your container grown root after all danger of frost has passed or start it indoors.

 Horseradish needs about a year to produce a crop and the crown should be at least 1-inch in diameter before you harvest.
 You can harvest in late fall when the leaves have been killed by frost or early spring as the crown is just starting to show some green growth.
 To harvest, dig down around the plant as far as you can and then gently lift the root out of the ground.
 Break of some of the smaller roots and plant in the ground.
 Cover with soil and fertilize.
 The rest of the horseradish can be processed.
 If you do not harvest the roots, you should divide the plants every year or two.
 Pruning is not necessary.
 Horseradish is quite drought-tolerant.
-If under watered, roots become woody and have a weak flavor.
-If over watered, roots become very soft and have a strong flavor.
+If under watered, roots become woody and have a weak flavour.
+If over watered, roots become very soft and have a strong flavour.
 Water once a week, 1-2 inches.

 Horseradish is in the same family as broccoli and cabbage, so be prepared for the same host of insect pests as you find with these other vegetables.
 Cabbage worms and loopers can be controlled using BTK, Rotenone or Pryrethrum.